 Open House is held at the beginning of each school year for Elementary and Middle School Students at both Tecumseh and Cook sites.
 At each Open House, both administrators and teachers go over expectations for each classroom.
-In the spring of the student's Third Grade year, they have a visitation of the upcoming Fourth Grade classroom.
+In the spring of the student's Third

+Grade year, they are invited to attend NeSA assembly in November at the Cook Middle School and visitation of the upcoming Fourth Grade classroom in May.
 A PowerPoint presentation is given to Sixth Graders on the first day of school on how to properly use an iPad.
 Fifth grade students visit each of the sixth grade classrooms in the spring and during the fall walk through prior to school starting in August.